 22 ARTICLE I 23 INCORPORATION AND POWERS 24 SECTION 1.10.
-25 Name.
-26 The city and the inhabitants thereof are reincompared by the anestment of this shorter and The city and the inhabitants thereof are reincorporated by the enactment of this charter and 2728 are hereby constituted and declared a body politic and corporate under the name and style City of Jeffersonville, Georgia, and by that name shall have perpetual succession.
-20 City of Jeffersonville, Georgia, and by that hame shall have perpetual succession.
-29 SECTION 1.11.
-30 Corporate boundaries.
-31 (a) The boundaries of the city shall be those existing on the effective date of the adoption 32 of this charter with such alterations as may be made from time to time in the manner 33 provided by law.
-The boundaries of the city at all times shall be shown on a map, a written 34 description, or any combination thereof, to be retained permanently in the office of the city 35 clerk and to be designated, as the case may be, "Official Map (or Description) of the 36 Corporate Limits of the City of Jeffersonville, Georgia."
-Photographic, typed, or other 37 copies of such map or description certified by the city clerk shall be admitted as evidence in 38 all courts and shall have the same force and effect as with the original map or description.
-39 (b) The city council may provide for the redrawing of any such map by ordinance to reflect 40 the lawful changes in the corporate boundaries.
-A redrawn map shall supersede for all 41 purposes the entire map or maps which it is designated to replace.
-42 SECTION 1.12.
-43 Powers and construction.
-44 (a) The city shall have all powers possible for a city to have under the present or future 45 Constitution and laws of this state as fully and completely as though they were specifically 46 enumerated in this charter.
-The city shall have all the powers of self-government not 47 otherwise prohibited by this charter or by general law.
-48 (b) The powers of the city shall be construed liberally in the favor of the city.
-The specific 49 mention or failure to mention particular powers shall not be construed as limiting in any way 50 the powers of the city.
+25 Reincorporation name.
+26 The City of Jeffersonville and the inhabitants thereof are reincorporated by the enactment 27 of this charter and are hereby constituted and declared a body politic and corporate under the 28 name and style of the City of Jeffersonville, Georgia, and by that name shall have perpetual 29 succession.
+30 SECTION 1.11.
+31 Corporate boundaries.
+32 (a) The boundaries of the city shall be those existing on the effective date of the adoption 33 of this charter with such alterations as may be made from time to time in the manner 34 provided by law.
+The boundaries of the city at all times shall be shown on a map, a written 35 description or any combination thereof, to be retained permanently in the office of city clerk 36 and to be designated, as the case may be: "Official Map (or Description) of the corporate 37 limits of the City of Jeffersonville, Georgia."
+Photographic, typed, or other copies of such 38 map or description certified by the city clerk shall be admitted as evidence in all courts and 39 shall have the same force and effect as with the original map or description.
+40 (b) The city council may provide for the redrawing of any such map by ordinance to reflect 41 the lawful changes in the corporate boundaries.
+A redrawn map shall supersede for all 42 purposes the entire map or maps which it is designated to replace.
+43 SECTION 1.12.
+44 Powers and construction.
+15 (a) The city shall have all never possible for a never inclity to have yellow the present on 45 (a) The city shall have all powers possible for a municipality to have under the present or 46 future Constitution and laws of this state as fully and completely as though they were 47 specifically enumerated in this charter.
+The city shall have all the powers of self-government 48 not otherwise prohibited by this charter or by general law.
+49 (b) The powers of the city shall be construed liberally in the favor of the city.
+The specific 50 mention or failure to mention particular powers shall not be construed as limiting in any way 51 the powers of the city.

-52 Examples of powers.
+Examples of powers.

-53 (a) Animal regulations.
-To regulate and license or to prohibit the keeping or running at large
+54 (a) Animal regulations.
+To regulate and license or to prohibit the keeping or running